ari-meron/CS32-Final-Project/README.md

 Our vision is to revolutionize the system used to direct Currier's IM sports teams.
 We aim to build an algorithm to help put together team lineups for Currier IM sports.
 Currier has great engagement in IM sports, which is great, but comes at the cost of having to make decisions on lineups.
 We want to build a system that will take data on each person's sports experience and skills, and then build an algorithm that will take that input and spit out a team.

-We are currently working on collecting data (see the google forms link to take a look at what our collection form looks like: https://docs.google.com/forms/d/e/1FAIpQLSe9Z3H5nqNsGBGjexu6MpprxUBiiFXFQrOFewkHqCBtRtTfFA/viewform?usp=publish-editor)

 # Project Structure

 Our repo contains the following folders and files: